easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

     stack.
 The user only needs to set an environment variable pointing to the project space.

 In the future we envision that more software stacks may become available on LUMI as at least one local support organisation wants to build their own stack.
-We also hope in a future collaboration with HPE to find a solution to get the foss toolchain working on at least the CPU nodes of LUMI with minimal changes.
+We also hope to find a solution to get the foss toolchain working on at least the CPU nodes of LUMI with minimal changes in a future collaboration with HPE .

 ### EasyBuild for software management